ARTICLE I: NAME AND PURPOSE

 Section 2: Purpose

-deposit in libraries and archives, the genealogical and historical materials of Texas, with particular focus on items pertaining to the City of Austin, and/or Travis County.
+deposit in libraries, archives, and digital or electronic repositories the genealogical and historical materials of Texas, with particular focus on items pertaining to the City of Austin and/or Travis County.

 - To educate its members and the general public in

 Section 2: Elections

 - Board: The names of the six nominees selected from the membership by the Nominating Committee for the Board of Directors shall be announced to the Society at the September meeting.
 Before voting on the nominees at the October meeting, the Nominating Committee Chair will accept nominations from the floor.
 If there are more than six nominees, voting will be by ballot, with the six nominees receiving the most votes declared elected.
 The six elected will serve two years beginning the following January.

 - Officers: All officers of the Society shall be elected by the incoming Board of Directors, comprised of the Directors-elect and the returning Directors for the following year, between the October general membership meeting and January 1st.